-Both the Super DH and Super 3R are made for those wanting to take their riding to the next level and ride with confidence that their head will be kept safe.
+Since 1954 Bell has been creating top-quality helmets made for those wanting stylish, safe helmets.
+Both the Super DH and Super 3R have been made for those wanting to take their riding to the next level and ride with confidence that their head will be kept safe.

-Personally, I have ridden with a convertible helmet for the past year, and I can’t see myself going back!
+Personally, I have ridden with a convertible helmet for the past few years, and I can’t see myself going back!
 Having the convenience of biking out to the park with the chin bar in my bag or around the handlebars, then reattaching it once I’m at the top, is worth the additional price.
-It also meant that I didn’t need to buy two helmets, one for hitting the advanced lines and another for riding the long trails.
+It also meant that I didn’t need to buy two helmets.
+I have one for hitting the advanced lines and another for riding the long trails.

 Bell Super 3R Mini Review

 Best Ventilation – 4 / 5

 Weight – 784g